warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/buenavista-quick-start.md

 :::warning
 - This is a **testnet environment**.
 It's aimed for testing and can break at any time due to unforeseen circumstances.
 - You should **use only testnet assets** – for example, Sepolia ETH.
-Otherwise, your might lose your assets.
+Otherwise, you might lose your assets.
 :::

 ## Get started